 When updates (like in the preceding screenshot) take place, the booking start and end times are not cascaded for the rest of the day, as is evident by the overlap.
 Only the travel times and distances are updated.
 To ensure that the remaining bookings cascade, correct overlapping times, and fit inside working hours after changes, organizations should consider using Resource Schedule Optimization (RSO).

-For more details on the Auto Update Booking Travel feature, see the “Additional notes” section of this article.
+For more information on the Auto Update Booking Travel feature, see the additional notes section of this article.

 Add travel time with schedule assistant

-The schedule assistant is designed to help dispatchers make better scheduling decisions, particularly based on travel times and distances.
+The schedule assistant is designed to help dispatchers make better scheduling decisions based on travel times and distances.

 Consider a scenario where a dispatcher wants to schedule a work order requirement to the field technician who is closest to the work- order location based on travel time.

 When triggered from the schedule board, the schedule assistant shows resources within the distance radius filter, along with the travel time estimates from their location (home, office, previous job, or real-time location) to the work-order location.